tewhalen/urban_revolt/README.md

-# Data tables from Eric L. Hirsh, _Urban Revolt: Ethnic Politics in the Nineteenth-Century Chicago Labor Movement_ (1990)
+# Data tables from Eric L. Hirsch, _Urban Revolt: Ethnic Politics in the Nineteenth-Century Chicago Labor Movement_ (1990)

 * TABLE 1.
 Average Daily Wages in Chicago, 1870—1886 (in dollars)
 * TABLE 2.
 Chicago’s Occupational Structure, 1870, 1880, 1890 (in percentages)